niamul64/django-react-rest_api/rest framework.md

 ```
 class StatusCreateApiView(CreateAPIView): # handle POST request
       # we can insert data in model table by creating this API
-      queryset = Status.objects.all() # at which tablie we want to insert the data.
+      queryset = Status.objects.all() # at which table we want to insert the data.
       serializer_class = StatusSerializer # StatusSerializer is the class we made in serializer.py to serialize the object
 ```
 3. Now, urls.py